MSeifert04/iteration_utilities/docs/tipps.rst

 expressions *if and only if* the `function` is implemented in C without Python attribute lookup.

-All Python builtins are written in C and some (there are exceptions like :py:func:`abs`) that perform really fast with :py:func:`map`:
+All Python built-ins are written in C and some (there are exceptions like :py:func:`abs`) that perform really fast with :py:func:`map`:

 .. code:: python